wavezz1/import_osu_addon/README.md

 This addon builds on [`osrparse`](https://github.com/kszlim/osu-replay-parser), which helped with parsing `.osr` files.

-**CAUTION: Replays with the intro skipped are broken due to an issue in osrparse's last versions**
+**CAUTION: Replays with the intro skipped are broken due to an issue in osrparse's latest versions**

 ## What it Does